Caramelized onions, molasses and a touch of bourbon make these the best vegan baked beans on earth.

 Allow the onion to cook, stirring occasionally, until very soft and caramelized, 30-40 minutes.

-The whiskey goes in next, but before adding it, check to make sure the heat is still set at medium low.
+The whiskey goes in next, but before adding it, check to make sure the heat is still set at low.
 If there is any sizzling in the pan, lower the heat until it subsides.
 Alcohol vapors are flammable, and adding whiskey to a pan that's too hot could result in ignition.
 Keep a lid handy and use it to put out any flames.
 Now slowly begin adding the whiskey.
-Stir it in and raise the heat to medium to bring it to a simmer.
-Allow to cook until most of the liquid has cooked off, about 4 minutes.
-Remove from heat.